New Features for Spanning Backup for Google Workspace: Help Desk Admin and Custom Email Labels

 In order to make it easier for users to find restored email, as well as to give all Google Workspace admins and end users granular control of labels when restoring emails, our new Custom Email Labels feature enables admins to set label names (email folders) and also select if they would like to restore original labels during restores.

 When performing an email restore, admins and end users can now provide a new custom label – for example, “Jims Restored Email March 17” – so they can quickly identify exactly what was restored and when.
 It also can make it easier for admins to communicate where end users can find the restored email.

 Admins and end users can also choose if they would like to restore emails with the original labels that were attached to the email at the time of backup.
 When restoring email directly back into a user’s account, it often makes sense to put back the original labels, but when restoring email from one account into another account, you likely do not want to create the same labels (folder structure) – that could be confusing to the user receiving the email, and why Spanning now gives you the choice.

-This enhancement is based on numerous interviews held with Google Apps admins by Spanning by EMC Product and Design Teams.
+This enhancement is based on numerous interviews held with Google Workspace admins by Spanning by EMC Product and Design Teams.